Choosing the Best Radio Transmitter for Your FPV Drone: A Beginner’s Guide

 Product Page:

 The Jumper T20S radio transmitter offers the functionality of a full-sized radio in an impressively compact form.
-This is my daily driver in 2024 mainly because of its portability.
+This has been my daily driver since early 2024 mainly because of its portability, and how nice it feels in my hands.

 It offers a blend of best features cherry-picked from Jumper’s previous models.
-It sports advanced technology, including an internal ExpressLRS module, and comes pre-installed with the popular EdgeTX firmware.
+It has most of the modern features you’d want in a radio, including an internal ExpressLRS module, and comes pre-installed with the popular EdgeTX firmware.

 What sets the T20S apart is its versatility.
 It has full-sized gimbals along with an array of 10 switches, 6 sliders, and 6 flight mode buttons.
 This ensures it suits both multirotor pilots and those flying planes.
 Its ergonomic design provides a comfortable grip, and its weight is more manageable than full-sized competitors.